 - The Stoic: Several of the students of Tushui, in contrast to Hot-Blooded Huojin, who opted to join the Horde.

 Chen Stormstout is a wandering pandaren brewmaster from the Wandering Isle.
-He originally appeared in Warcraft III : The Frozen Throne, where he fought with the Horde against the Alliance's Daelin Proudmoore, becoming good friends with Rexxar, Rokhan, and Vol'jin and meeting Thrall, Cairne, and Baine, before he once again went off to wander around the world.
-He has a major role in World of Warcraft: Mists of Pandaria, where he finally arrives in Pandaria and gets to visit his ancestors' brewery.
+He originally appeared in Warcraft III : The Frozen Throne, where he fought with the Horde against Daelin Proudmoore, becoming good friends with Rexxar, Rokhan, and Vol'jin and meeting Thrall, Cairne, and Baine, before he once again went off to wander around the world.
+He has a major role in World of Warcraft: Mists of Pandaria, where he finally comes back to Pandaria and gets to visit his ancestors' brewery.

 Afterwards, he assumes command of the Brewery while he continues to adventure through Pandaria.
 After finding more of his Stormstout kin in the Dread Wastes, he finds both Tyrathan Khort and Vol'jin mortally wounded, delivering them to the Shado-Pan Monastery to recover.
 He stays by their side as they heal, and eventually grows into a romantic relationship with Shado-Pan Priestess, Yalia Sagewhisper.
 While he plans to live a quiet life with Yalia for the rest of his days, he travels to Durotar to help Vol'jin's rebellion against Garrosh Hellscream.